 The IMPULSE Smelt Minnow possesses the straight and slender profile of a rainbow smelt rather than the shad profiles of the fluke-style soft-plastic baits that southern anglers employ.

 Unlike the southern renditions, the torso of the IMPULSE Smelt Minnow is devoid of hook slots, which northern anglers applaud.
 Northern anglers have found that hook slots are a nuisance to deal with when they are affixing a fluke-style bait to a jig with an exposed hook.
 The staff at Northland recommends affixing it on one of their Slurp!
 Jigs or Eye-Ball Jigs.
 These jigs have barbed collars, which will keep the IMPULSE Smelt Minnow snuggly attached to the collars and heads of these jigs.
 When anglers need to employ a vigorous twitching and shaking presentation, it is recommended that they affix it to the jig so the back of the IMPULSE Smelt Minnow is up, its belly is down, and the hook is protruding from its back.
 When anglers need to employ a restrained swimming action, it is recommended that anglers turn it upside down; so, their flat back is down, their belly is up, and the hook is protruding from its belly.

-When anglers need to employ a vigorous twitching and shaking presentation, it is recommended that they affix it to the jig so the back of the IMPULSE Smelt Minnow is up, and its belly is down, and the hook is protruding from its back.
-When anglers need to employ a restrained swimming action, it is recommended that anglers turn it upside down; so, its flat back is down, and its belly is up, and the hook is protruding from its belly.
+When anglers need to employ a vigorous twitching and shaking presentation, it is recommended that they affix it to the jig so the back of the IMPULSE Smelt Minnow is up, its belly is down, and the hook is protruding from its back.
+When anglers need to employ a restrained swimming action, it is recommended that anglers turn it upside down; so, their flat back is down, their belly is up, and the hook is protruding from their belly.

 It is available in six colors: Chartreuse Shad, Electric Chicken, Emerald Shiner, Fathead, Smelt, and White.
 Some hues have a laminated sheen that is aimed to replicate the flash and tones of some of the species that black bass forage upon.